Anti-Slavery and Trafficking Statement

 A cross functional working group is in place which will assess and respond to the requirements of the Modern Slavery Act 2015.
 We have an ongoing programme to review our response to the risk imposed by slavery and human trafficking and our existing policies and practices will be reviewed and updated as required.

-- Recruitment::Develop a deeper partnerships with agency worker providers ensuring due diligence checks against Gang Licencing Agency requirements are meet and audits are conducted.
+Continue to audit agency worker providers due diligence checks against Gang Licencing Agency requirements.

 Our Response to Tackling Modern Slavery